dstar4138/distress/README.md

 ## Installing ##

-Deploying DISTRESS is simple.
+Note that this is not a necessary step if you just wish to mess around with the DISTRESS system.
+But deploying DISTRESS is simple.
 Running `make release` will generate a `rel` directory which will contain everything you need to run DISTRESS, including a stripped down version of the Erlang VM.
-You can now zip/tar it up to distribute, however just linking to the binary should be enough to run on the current
+You can now zip/tar it up to distribute, however just linking to the binary should be enough to run on the current platform:
-platform:

 ```
 make release